Rajitha-Gangam/Arevea/AreveaTV/Pods/AWSMobileClient/README.md

         Input Files: Empty
         Output Files: Empty

-> Note: Currently, the AWS SDK for iOS builds the Carthage binaries using Xcode 11.2.1.
+> Note: Currently, the AWS SDK for iOS builds the Carthage binaries using the latest released version of Xcode.
 To consume the pre-built binaries your Xcode version needs to be the same, else you have to build the frameworks on your machine by passing `--no-use-binaries` flag to `carthage update` command.

 ### Frameworks